Connect with a certified trainer for free

 Low Back Contusion (Bruise) Causes, Symptoms & Treatment

-A low back bruise or contusion occurs as a result of a direct blow or impact to the lower back .
-This type of injury may occur as a result of a fall or collision.
+A low back contusion (bruise) or lumbar bruise occurs as a result of a direct blow or impact to the lower back.
+This type of soft tissue trauma may occur as a result of a fall or collision.
 Low back contusions are common injuries.
-While low back bruises may cause significant pain, they always get better with conservative care.
+While low back bruises may cause significant localized back pain, they always get better with conservative care.

 Low Back Contusion (Bruise) Hero Image 2

-A low back bruise or contusion occurs as a result of a direct blow or impact to the lower back .
+A low back contusion (bruise) or lumbar bruise occurs as a result of a direct blow or impact to the lower back.
 This type of injury may occur as a result of a fall or collision.
 Low back contusions are common injuries.
 While low back bruises may cause significant pain, they always get better with conservative care.

 What causes Low Back Contusion (Bruise)?

-Low back contusions occur as a result of a direct blow or collision.
+Low back contusions occur as a result of a back impact injury from a direct blow or collision.

 Low back bruises are most common in these sports: